 If the gauge is already present in the Favorites view, it is not present as a menu option.

-- 2. Select to choose the gauge you want to position. - Scroll through the valid locations.
+Scroll through the valid locations.
 (These positions can include positions currently holding a gauge).
-Highlight that position.4
+Highlight that position.4 configuration has been saved."
+Press Back to exit Editing Favorites.

 Edit Your Favorites (Left-Side of Image)